 The second EEA NYC Meetup took place at Fordham University McNally Amphitheatre, 140 West 62nd Street New York.
-The meeting explored how blockchain technology is being used to increasingly automate legal agreements, issues related to enforceability of smart contracts, machine-to-machine contracting, and whether existing laws like the E-Sign Act, ESRA and UETA are sufficient to address enforceability concerns.
+The meeting explored how blockchain technology is being used to increasingly automate legal agreements, issues related to the enforceability of smart contracts, machine-to-machine contracting, and whether existing laws like the E-Sign Act, ESRA and UETA are sufficient to address enforceability concerns.

 Blockchain technology is useful for more than just simply digital currencies like Ether and Bitcoin.
 Relying on a blockchain, parties can also deploy autonomous smart contract programs, which can be used to model all or parts of formal legal agreements.